 First do no harm.

 So I hobble into the doc's office with painful joints, coughing and lotsa phlegm.
-I now know that she had a choice between treating it as viral (drink fluids, take cough drops, bed rest for at least a week) and diagnosing it as bacterial (Z-Pack!
+I now know that she had a choice between treating it as viral (drink fluids, take cough drops, bed rest for at least a week or two) and diagnosing it as bacterial (Z-Pak!
 5 days and done!!).
-She could see my eyes light up, when she mentioned that she had a 5-buck Z-Pack coupon from WalMart, and when she asked if I had any allergies, I replied, "None that I know of."
+She could see my eyes light up, when she mentioned that she had a 5-buck Z-Pak coupon from WalMart, and when she asked if I had any allergies, I replied, "None that I know of."

 I hope this case won't last 22-months, but I still can't help hearing these words, running through my mind, over and over, "First do no harm."